 Step 8: Drill holes on the shorter PVC40 PE pipe.

 Drill 2 holes going all the way through the pipe.
 These holes should complement where you marked the frame of the trailer earlier.
-One side of the hole should fit the bolt, which will secure the pipe.
+One side of the hole should fit the bolt, securing the pipe.
 The other hole across it may be larger to cater to the socket wrench.

 Step 9: Secure the pipe.

 Once the holes have been drilled, secure the pipe with the bolts, nuts, and washers using a socket wrench.
 You can easily access the spot using the giant hole on the front side.
 Once this has been secured, you can additionally reinforce the pipe with the cable ties.
-Place two cable ties, one on each side, to keep the pipes neatly tightened.
+Place two cable ties on each side to keep the pipes neatly tightened.

 Step 10: Level the pipe.

 Cap the top part of the pipe once each of them is secured.
 Level both tubes and make necessary adjustments.
 You now have a boat trailer guide post that’s held safe and secured.